Books & Software on Environmental Radioactivity and Pesticides

 FEATURES

-(1)Calculates (a) 210Pb dates, relative uncertainty in dates and variable sedimentation rates and all other parameters based on the 5 models (b) diffusion coefficient by ADE and PV models (2) Results are immediately displayed on the screen and stored on a diskette to get hard copy (3) Examples to prepare data file, to run the programs and to interpret the results.
-(4) Suitable for both research and routine uses.
+(1) Calculates (a) 210Pb dates, relative uncertainty in dates and variable sedimentation rates and all other parameters based on the 5 models (b) diffusion coefficient by ADE and PV models (2) Results are immediately displayed on the screen and stored in a file to get hard copy (3) Examples to prepare data file, to run the programs and to interpret the results.
+(4)The application program vid3 described in the addendum(2013) is used to calculate almost exact value of diffusion coefficient of 210Pb in sediment cores and results are compared with other models that compute diffusion coefficient of 210Pb.
+(5) Suitable for both research and routine uses.